Frequently asked questions about research grants

 Funds are to be used strictly as described in the grant proposal's budget page, and may not be used for any other purposes.
 In the event that a funded project is completed under budget, all surplus grant funds must be reported and returned to the Royal College on project completion.

-Please refer to the budgetary guidelines for each grant (attached to the application form) for a list of acceptable and unacceptable expenses.
+Please refer to the budgetary guidelines for each grant (on the Royal College website) for a list of acceptable and unacceptable expenses.
 Estimates to the best of your knowledge, rounded to the nearest $100, are requested.

 Yes, costs anticipated for one investigator to travel to one scientific meeting to present the results of the funded research are allowable.
-The maximum request under a Medical Education Research Grant (MERG) or CanMEDS budget is $2,000; however, a maximum of $500 may be requested for travel expenses.
+The maximum request under a Medical Education Research Grant (MERG) or CanMEDS budget is $2,000; however, a maximum of $500 may be requested for travel expenses related to the project work.

 No, it is not necessary to secure matching funding.

-Competition results are announced in July, by email addressed to the principal investigator.
+Competition results for the Spring competitions are announced by the end of July and competition results for the Fall competitions are announced by the end of February.
+Competition results are announced by email addressed to the principal investigator.
 It will not be possible to obtain competition results by telephone.

 Yes, in most instances.
 The peer-reviewers' comments are forwarded to the applicant following the adjudication process.
 These comments do not necessarily reflect the opinions or discussions of the Royal College.
 They are provided in the hope that they will prove useful to the authors.